Bimo99B9/Bimo99B9.github.io/_posts/2021-09-13-htb-writeup-schooled.md

 ![](/assets/images/htb-writeup-schooled/logo_schooled.jpg)

 The Schooled HackTheBox machine is a Medium FreeBSD system with a Moodle web content manager, very real-life applicable as many school and university systems are configured the same way as this one.
-From a simple school webpage, you go through student, teacher and manager accounts to finally exploit the system.
-It also takes advantage of mysql hashed credentials, and misconfigurations in the users accounts.
+From a simple school webpage, you go through student, teacher and manager accounts to finally root the system.

 ## Nmap